christopherchiles1/final-project/README.md

 During Phase 1, I will implement user signup, login, and logout with associated authentication (using BCrypt).
 I will have a user dashboard page after signup which will hold the root React component.
-I will set up a full JSON API for projects, and a users projects will be listed on the dashboard.
+I will set up a full JSON API for projects, and users will be able to get and post projects via the API.

 [Details][phase-one]